 Unified Modeling Language Tools - Unified Modeling Language (UML) is a general-purpose, modeling language designed to provide a standard way for visualizing, specifying, constructing, and documenting the artifacts of distributed object systems.
 It’s the industry standard modeling language for software engineering.

-Web Microframeworks: Java - Micro means the framework is small, with little or no tools and libraries.
+Web Microframeworks: Java, Rust - Micro means the framework is small, with little or no tools and libraries.
 Microframeworks are designed with extensibility in mind.
 They provide an essential set of features and rely on extensions to do the rest.
 Microframeworks have the advantage of making no or fewer decisions for you, making it easy to start development.

 Cross-Platform IDEs - An integrated development environment (IDE) is a software application that provides comprehensive facilities to programmers for software development.